-As a child (and still today) marshmallow candied yam casserole is my favorite part of the meal at Thanksgiving.
-As someone that does not like pumpkin, this was often my dessert as well.
-It is like a crustless apple sweet potato pie that you just cannot get enough of.
+As a child (and still today) this is my favorite part of the meal at Thanksgiving.
+As someone that does not like pumpkin, I eat it as dessert too.
+It's like a crustless apple sweet potato pie that you just cannot get enough of.

 Jump to: